Student Organizations and Societies

 Promote Engineering outreach in K-12 education.
 Support students of the College of the Engineering and Mines.
 Be a means of collaberation between all Engineering organizations.

 EWB-USA has chosen the delivery of smaller scale infrastructure projects within an overall community program framework as its program delivery model.
 At its core, the EWB-USA model is rooted in practical engineering solutions.
-However, in order to be successful, program designers must consider a wide range of inputs from the socio-cultural dimensions of the community to local project ownership and other requirements for long-term project viability.

 We started out as an engineering senior design project, but have expanded to use the skills of underclassmen and students from other majors in order to stay competitive.
 We design and build a racecar from the ground up and compete every other year.
 While most of the competition is focused on design, ever more emphasis is being applied to the business and presentation side.